12 Tips for a Bad Credit Makeover (Part 1)

 1. Stay away from hard credit check loan and credit card applications.

-When you apply for a new loan or credit card from a traditional lender, the lender performs a “hard check” on your credit.
+When you apply for a new personal loan or credit card from a traditional lender, the lender performs a “hard check” on your credit.
 This means that they pull up a full copy of your credit report to assess your creditworthiness, and that inquiry or check gets noted on your credit history.

 “Recent Credit Inquiries” comprise 10 percent of your overall FICO score.
 Searching for new credit can be a sign to lenders that you might be mismanaging the credit you already have.
 That’s why these checks can ding your credit score for up to two years after they appear on your report.